Being a Game Dev at a game studio, one year into it

 My wife was extremely supportive.
 Emotionally and financially.

-She knows me like no one else and she knew I had to make the switch.
+• She knows me like no one else and she knew that game dev is something I was passionate about.

 Looking back at my first year at Ubisoft’s Red Storm studio